Being a soccer defender takes skill, commitment and a wide variety of different qualities.

 This may take some humility and the input of other people that you trust, but discovering what these areas are will set you on a path of dramatically improving your game and making you into a much better player.

 If this post has inspired you to get out on the soccer field and improve your skills then head over to my recommended soccer equipment page now to make sure you have the best equipment around to increase your chances of being the best player you can be.

-Or to carry on reading, head over to this article I wrote listing the 17 qualities of a defensive midfielder, or this other article I wrote, that every defender should know about, providing an easy to understand guide to the offside rule.
+Or to carry on reading, head over an article I wrote listing the 17 qualities of a defensive midfielder, or another article I wrote, that every defender should know about, providing an easy to understand guide to the offside rule.